Adrita-Khan/Modified-Gravity/README.md

 ### 🔍 Literature Review

-- [ ] Understand Power Spectrum / Two-Point Correlation Function (2PCF) under linear theory
+- [ ] A review of the Power Spectrum and Two-Point Correlation Function (2PCF) under linear theory is to be conducted
-- [ ] Familiarize with [HEALPix](https://healpix.sourceforge.io) / `healpy` for map handling
+- [ ] Familiarization with [HEALPix](https://healpix.sourceforge.io) and the `healpy` Python package for spherical map handling
-- [ ] Review key theories of Modified Gravity (e.g., f(R), Horndeski, DGP)
+- [ ] A review of key modified gravity theories (e.g., f(R), Horndeski, DGP) is planned
-- [ ] Learn how to run [CAMB](https://camb.info)
+- [ ] The operation of [CAMB](https://camb.info) is to be studied and implemented
-- [ ] Explore [MGmu Emulator](https://github.com/ntessore/mg-mu-sigma) for fast matter power spectra
+- [ ] The [MGmu Emulator](https://github.com/ntessore/mg-mu-sigma) will be explored for rapid computation of matter power spectra

 ### 🧠 Project Sketch

-- [ ] Write functions to calculate:
+- [ ] Custom functions will be written to calculate:
   - Galaxy–Galaxy power spectrum
-  - Galaxy–CMB lensing cross-spectrum
+  - Galaxy–CMB lensing cross-power spectrum
-  - CMB Lensing–Lensing auto-power spectrum
+  - CMB Lensing–CMB Lensing auto-power spectrum
-- [ ] Optimize pipeline with [JAX](https://github.com/google/jax) or NN interpolation
+- [ ] The computational pipeline may be optimized using [JAX](https://github.com/google/jax) or neural network-based interpolation
-- [ ] Integrate realistic survey specs (e.g., LSST/DESC, Simons Obs: number density, redshift distributions)
+- [ ] Realistic survey specifications (e.g., number density and redshift distributions from LSST/DESC and Simons Observatory) will be integrated
-- [ ] Estimate and plot theoretical and observational power spectra
+- [ ] Theoretical and observational power spectra will be estimated and visualized
-- [ ] Interpret results in the context of MG theories
+- [ ] Interpretations will be made in the context of selected MG models

 ---